DeveloperLiberationFront/Spreadsheet-Common-Crawler/README.md

 Useful Maven Commands:
 - Run `mvn eclipse:eclipse` to build an Eclipse project for one of the modules
 - Run `mvn eclipse:eclipse -DdownloadSources=true  -DdownloadJavadocs=true` to build an Eclipse project with javadocs and sources linked
-- Run `mvn clean compile assembly:single` to build a jar with dependencies included [src](http://stackoverflow.com/a/574650/1447621)
+- Run `mvn clean compile assembly:single` in one of the module folders to build a jar with dependencies included [source](http://stackoverflow.com/a/574650/1447621)

 **Travis CI**
 Initially we configured our build to run on